 End of October 2017 I traveled to Greece on invitation of Tourism Greece to explore Lesbos Island.
 It was my first time traveling to this magical 'island-hopping-heaven' country.
-Greece was listed as nation number 81 on my long list of visited country.
+Greece was listed as nation number 81 on my long list of visited countries.
 I was happy to finally make it here and discovered Athens, a couple other places around and of course the Northern Aegean Islands.
 Read more about that in my Lesbos Island Guide.

 As I am traveling continuously around the world now for 5 years I don’t have a fixed mobile contract but I buy a prepaid sim card everywhere I go.
 The first thing I do when I come to a new country is to check out all the options, compare the prices and come with a conclusion.
 I did the enquiry for you to help you choose the best Greece sim card for you.
 If you ask me what is the best way to get internet abroad I would say buying a local sim card.

-Prices Greece mobile operators
+Prices Greece mobile operators in 2018

 In most countries it is pretty regulated and prices are fixed no matter which store you go.
 This is the case when buying a sim card in Turkey for example.
 But there are exceptions as well.
 While looking for the best sim card in Bali, Indonesia I found out that every little phone store had different prices for the exact same packages.
 Here in Greece I discovered that yes prices are fixed, but depending where you buy your Greece sim card you are offered different packages!